-2021/22 £'000 2020/21 £'000 Explanation Property, Plant and Equipment 1,594,177 1,524,718 Increase reflects asset revaluation uplifts based partly on BCIS All In Tender Price Index rates as published by RICS Short Term Investments 98,519 Nil Reflects additional surplus cash investments following significant long term borrowing undertaken in year Short term debtors 56,342 91,026 Decrease in debtors reflects both a reduction in statutory debt and general debt following previous years impact on debt levels from COVID-19.
+2022/23 £'000 2021/22 £'000 Explanation Property, Plant and Equipment 1,645,818 1,594,177 Increase reflects asset revaluation uplifts based partly on BCIS All In Tender Price Index rates as published by RICS

-- Short term borrowing(149,197)(235,545)Decreases in the short term borrowing

-balances reflect the reduction of the

-short term loan book following longer

-term borrowing taken in year.
-The

-Council will continue with the temporary

-borrowing policy which seeks to

-minimise interest costs.Long term borrowing(597,545)(384,668)Long term borrowing has Increased

-following interest costs.

-- following significant long term borrowing taken in year in support of the capital programme delivery, and replacement of maturing long and short term debt.

-- Other long term (395, 453)(658, 853)Investment returns greater than liabilities expected has resulted in a positive return on assets.
+Short Term Investments - 98,519 Reflects the overall reduction of cash balances to avoid further long term borrowing in light of rising interest rates.
+Short term borrowing (116,563) (149,197) Decreases in the short term borrowing balances reflect the reduction of the short term loan book following longer term borrowing taken in previous years.
+The Council will continue with the temporary borrowing policy which seeks to minimise interest costs.
+Short Term Creditors (80,210) (102,031) Previous year's figures were inflated due to the significant value of Grant Income received in advance relating to Council Tax Rebate, and also Business Rates relief creditors in line with NNDR3.
+Other long term liabilities (4,355) (395,453) Pension fund investment returns greater than expected has resulted in a positive return on assets.
 An increase in the net discount rate has resulted in a reduction in pension obligations.
-A positive assets position along with pension obligations reduced has resulted in a significant reduction in the net pension liability.
+A positive assets position along with reduced pension obligations has resulted in the movement from a pension liability to a pension asset.
+However, as detailed in note 47, the pension asset has been reduced by the Asset Ceiling Adjustment.
+Unusable Reserves (744,388) (323,911) Reflects the significant change in Pensions Reserve due to movements as described above.

-12. Group Accounts
+13. Group Accounts

-The Council's 2021/22 Accounts are very similar in presentation to last years with no significant change in accounting regulations impacting this year.
+The Council's 2022/23 Accounts are very similar in presentation to last years with no significant change in accounting regulations impacting this year.

-13. Humber Bridge Debt
+14. Humber Bridge Debt